StarOldKui/data-case-study/README.md

 Once processed data is stored in Amazon S3, it can be seamlessly used for training models in SageMaker.
 This data acts as the input for training algorithms that can learn patterns and make predictions.

+## Additional Resources

+This link directs you to the tool I use for drawing architecture diagrams: [My Eraser Workspace](https://app.eraser.io/workspace/L2VZkM7HJcsb6SeJrkZd?origin=share).